mejedi/tarantool-avro-schema-article/EN.md

 and distributed computing becoming commonplace.
 We beleive there is another change currently underway.

-JIT compilation was a domain reserved for the die-hard compiler experts.
+JIT compilation was once a domain reserved for the die-hard compiler experts.
 LLVM project made it tractable for regular engineers.
 The project provides convenient tools to generate code in an architecture-independent Internal Reperesentation (IR) programmatically.